Al1babax/deep_learning_project/README.md

 You have to install CUDA and cuDNN to your computer.
 I used CUDA 11.8.0 and cuDNN.
 I cannot guarantee software working without these.
 Also, it makes software much faster.

+To check if you have CUDA and cuDNN installed with pytorch, run this command in your terminal (the script located in main repo):

+`python test_torch_gpu.py`

 ### Installation

 1. Clone the repository